-In the new year, commitment is all around us.
-Whether you’re dealing with taking a travel assignment during the holidays, holiday season personal commitments, social commitments, winter travel commitments, commitments to kids’ activities and sports teams, or your single self is halfway through cuffing season and deciding on whether or not you want to commit to someone special… commitment is alive and well in all forms this month.
+Commitment is all around us.
+Whether you’re dealing with taking on a new travel assignment, personal commitments, social commitments, commitments to family, commitments to kids’ activities and sports teams, or your single self is deciding whether or not you want to commit to someone special… commitment is alive and well in all forms.

 Commitments To Your Traveler Self

 In addition to commitment, we talk a lot about self-care, and for good reason: taking care of yourself means you are better suited to take care of others when you need to.
-And as a medical traveler, that’s a pretty important aspect of the job!
-This year, ditch those canvassed statement resolutions.
+And as a medical Traveler, that’s a pretty important aspect of the job!
+Ditch those basic statements and those half-hearted New Year's resolutions.
 You know the ones I’m talking about…

 “I’m never going to fail at anything ever again.”

 These statements sound great in theory.
 You might even make these resolutions with real conviction.
 You write them down, put them on a Post-It on your mirror in January, and here you go, ready to take on the year.
 Then, the month goes by.
-You haven’t changed your life, you haven’t cracked a book at all or lost any weight, and your “this year will be different” statement that seemed so strong at first, is becoming the elephant in the room.
+You haven’t changed your habits, you haven’t cracked a book at all or focused on those big life goals and your “things will be different” statement that seemed so strong at first, is becoming the elephant in the room by February.

 Resolutions like these only set you up for discouragement and frustration.
 You don’t feel good about yourself.
 Wanna know why?
 Because they aren’t real core-shakers that lead you to be a happier person.
 They are “busy work” statements that don’t actually manifest into progress.